-Plug a MIDI controller or MIDI keyboard into either of The NDLR MIDI-in ports or with software via the USB port(s).
-Next set the MIDI controller and the 'NDLR CNTL' MIDI channel found in the Settings 1 menu to the same MIDI channel.
+Plug a MIDI controller (pads, keyboard, sequencer...) into either of The NDLR MIDI-in ports or route a USB controller thru a PC (via software) to the USB port(s).
+Next set the external MIDI controller and the 'NDLR

+CNTL' MIDI channel (found in the Settings 1 menu) to the same MIDI channel.